OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: 1) reduces probability of AI initiatives being overlooked for proper governance (including security) - as covered by controls in this document, and 2) increases incentive for proper governance as the AI program takes responsibility for it.
 Without proper governance, the controls in this document can only happen by accident.

   Links to standards:
-  * ISO/IEC 42001 AI management system (under development)
+  * ISO/IEC 42001 AI management system (under development).
+Gap: full coverage.

 * SECPROGRAM.
-Include data science activities including AI security threats in the organization security program (information security management system).
+Include data science activities and AI security threats in the organization's security program (information security management system).

-Purpose: reduces probability of AI initiatives being overlooked for information security management, vastly increasing security risk.
+  Purpose: reduces probability of AI initiatives being overlooked for information security management, vastly decreasing security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.

   Links to standards:
   * The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
 Gap: complete coverage with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.
 At the high abstraction level, the most relevant 27002 controls are: